Collect troubleshooting data for web services problems in WebSphere Process Server

 Collect the diagnostic information:

 - Collect the general diagnostic information.
 For instructions, see the "Manually collect troubleshooting information" section in Collect troubleshooting data for WebSphere Process Server Version 6.
-You can collect the server logs and some of the environment details using ISA Lite.

 - Provide a copy of any involved SOAP request or response messages leading up to the issue